-Transaxillary incisions (incisions in the armpit) are my favorite route of entry for breast augmentations for the following reasons: (a) armpit scars tend to be very thin and fine because the lower part of the skin, the dermis is thin, and, in general, the thinner the dermis, the finer the scar as long as it is sewn up correctly; (b) no one, not even your mother, has ever intentionally looked into your armpits.
+Transaxillary incisions (incisions in the armpit) are his favorite route of entry for breast augmentations for the following reasons: (a) armpit scars tend to be very thin and fine because the lower part of the skin, the dermis is thin, and, in general, the thinner the dermis, the finer the scar as long as it is sewn up correctly; (b) no one, not even your mother, has ever intentionally looked into your armpits.

 Positioning of Implants:

 Implants can be placed above or below the pectoralis (chest) muscle.
-I prefer 98% of the time going below the pectoralis muscle because: (a) it gives an extra layer of covering over the implant, therefore making the implant less obvious; (b) it is common knowledge in plastic surgery that implants under the muscle tend to stay softer over time; (c) the pectoralis muscle originates on the humurus (bone of the upper arm) and inserts on the clavicle (collar bone) and on the sternum, therefore, with the implant underneath the pectoralis muscle, the breast appears to originate in an unbroken line from the collarbone to the nipple, whereas if you go on top the muscle, the breast implant appears to start much lower, giving it a less natural look; (d) mammography of the breast is made easier if the implant is behind the muscle because the radiologist sees the muscle density and knows that all the breast tissue is above this muscle density and the implant is below.
+98 percent of the time, Dr. Schlesinger prefers going below the pectoralis muscle because: (a) it gives an extra layer of covering over the implant, therefore making the implant less obvious; (b) it is common knowledge in plastic surgery that implants under the muscle tend to stay softer over time; (c) the pectoralis muscle originates on the humurus (bone of the upper arm) and inserts on the clavicle (collar bone) and on the sternum, therefore, with the implant underneath the pectoralis muscle, the breast appears to originate in an unbroken line from the collarbone to the nipple, whereas if you go on top the muscle, the breast implant appears to start much lower, giving it a less natural look; (d) mammography of the breast is made easier if the implant is behind the muscle because the radiologist sees the muscle density and knows that all the breast tissue is above this muscle density and the implant is below.